BlossomWay-ZZDDDM/LearnDirectX/README.md

-# LearnDirect3X
+# LearnDirectX

-recording the process of learning Direct3X
+recording the process of learning DirectX